Kong/insomnia-docs/docs/insomnia/context-object-reference.md

 category-url: plugins
 ---

 This document is a Context object reference.
-Context methods provide helpers to extend plugin functionality.
+Context methods provide helpers for plugins to communicate, interact, and integrate with Insomnia.
+For example, these can be used to show an alert or alter a request header.

 ## context.request

-The request context holds request content.
+The request context contains helpers to interact with an Insomnia request.

 ```ts
 interface RequestContext {